Geoffrey Moore first published a book in 1991 called Crossing the Chasm.

 3. Your client will be impressed that you paid somebody to interview them.
 It makes them feel special to your company.

-Contact me, through my contact information in my signature below, and let’s talk about you can grow your business the right way, which also usually results in the fastest way to grow.
+Contact me, through my email in my signature below, and let’s talk about how you can grow your business the right way, which also usually results in the fastest way to grow.

 In the meantime, please download my 24 page eBook – Grow Your B2B Business with Strategic Account Management